techlifeadventuresVol. 03 · May 2026

 Gemini 3: The Multimodal Champion

-Google's Gemini 3 pushed multimodal reasoning to new heights, with the Gemini app now serving 650 million monthly active users and AI Overviews reaching 2 billion monthly users.
+Google's Gemini 3 pushed multimodal reasoning to new heights, with the Gemini app surpassing 750 million monthly active users and AI Overviews reaching 2 billion monthly users.

 Key strengths: